 The US Geological Survey (USGS) conducts ocean acidification research activities in both Florida and in the Arctic.

-The Department of State is a major funder, through its Peaceful Uses Initiative of the IAEA, of the new International Coordination Centre on Ocean Acidification just recently established.
+The Department of State is a major funder, through its Peaceful Uses Initiative of the International Atomic Energy Agency (IAEA), of the new International Coordination Centre on Ocean Acidification just recently established.

-Bureau of Energy Management (BOEM) is increasing its involvement in OA monitoring especially as related to marine areas where oil drilling is being considered, such as in the Gulf of Mexico and in the Arctic.
+The Bureau of Energy Management (BOEM) is increasing its involvement in ocean acidification (OA) monitoring especially as related to marine areas where oil drilling is being considered, such as in the Gulf of Mexico and in the Arctic.

 The National Aeronautic and Space Administration (NASA) funds research in which satellite products can be applied to tracking ocean acidification status.